Blog

 Notice: Compliance Update

-Despite the potential delay, EH&E recommends that clients continue preparing for compliance now.
+Despite the new, extended deadlines, EH&E recommends that clients continue preparing for compliance now.
 This includes identifying methylene chloride tasks and initiating exposure monitoring.
-In our experience, the new exposure limits are difficult to meet in many lab environments and often require enhanced controls that take time and resources to implement.
+In our experience, new exposure limits in the EPA regulation are difficult to meet in many lab environments and often require enhanced controls that take time and resources to implement.

-Delaying compliance activities could leave organizations unprepared when the new deadlines become official and could result in rushed, less effective implementation.
+Delaying compliance activities could leave organizations unprepared and could result in rushed, less effective implementation.
 Early planning and action will better position laboratories to meet the regulation’s demands while minimizing workflow disruptions.
 Starting early will help minimize disruptions and ensure readiness.

 Methylene chloride, also known as dichloromethane or DCM, is one of the most widely used laboratory solvents because of its relative versatility, low boiling point, and chemical stability.
 It’s also highly toxic due to the chemical’s potential to cause acute and chronic health effects, such as cancer, through inhalation or dermal exposure.

-In 2019, the U.S. Environmental Protection Agency (EPA) first banned the commercial use of methylene chloride in paint and coating removers.
-In May 2024, the EPA issued a final rule under the Toxic Substances Control Act (TSCA) that expanded the prohibitions on most methylene chloride uses but allows for its controlled use in certain applications, including laboratories, when handled with rigorous worker protections, such as ventilation, PPE, and worker training.
+In 2019, the U.S. EPA first banned the commercial use of methylene chloride in paint and coating removers.
+In May 2024, the EPA issued a TSCA that expanded the prohibitions on most methylene chloride uses but allows for its controlled use in certain applications, including laboratories, when handled with rigorous worker protections, such as ventilation, PPE, and worker training.
 Consumer use will be phased out within a year, and most industrial and commercial uses will be prohibited within two years.

-Most impactful for laboratory workplaces, the EPA’s final rule mandates a Workplace Chemical Protection Program (WCPP) with stricter occupational exposure limits (OELs) and dermal protections than required for methylene chloride under OSHA.
+Most impactful for laboratory workplaces, the EPA’s final rule mandates a WCPP with stricter occupational exposure limits (OELs) and dermal protections than required for methylene chloride under OSHA.

 Navigating OSHA vs. EPA Standards